Doctor Disability Insurance Quotes on a Laptop

 Customizing Your Disability Insurance Policy

-- Own-Occupation Coverage: This rider ensures that you receive benefits if you’re unable to work in your specific medical specialty, even if you can work in another capacity.
+• Own-Occupation Coverage: Essential for doctors, this ensures you receive benefits if you can’t work in your specific medical specialty—even if you’re able to work in another role.

-- Cost-of-Living Adjustment (COLA): This rider adjusts your benefits to keep pace with inflation, ensuring that your purchasing power remains consistent over time.
+• Cost-of-Living Adjustment (COLA) Rider: Keeps your benefits aligned with inflation, protecting your purchasing power over time.

 Real-Life Scenarios: How Much Coverage Is Enough?